-Since 13 September 2012, the date the law on the abolition of exit fees came into force, all private consumers can switch supplier at any moment without paying any exit fees.
+Since 13 September 2012, the date when the law on the abolition of exit fees came into force, all private consumers have been able to switch supplier at any time without paying any exit fees.
 However, they must respect the period of notice which is stipulated in the contract.
-It is usually one month.
+This is usually one month.

 If an energy supplier tries to charge you a fee, you can remind them of the law.
 If they insist, you can contact the Energy Mediation Service.

-Switching your energy contract or supplier is easy and free.
-Furthermore, you are guaranteed your gas and/or electricity supply won’t be cut off.
+Switching your energy contract or supplier is easy and free, and you are guaranteed that your gas and/or electricity supply won’t be cut off.
 In Belgium, only 10 to 15 % of consumers regularly switch energy contract.

-With the help of our gas and electricity price comparison tool, you get a complete picture of the market with continuously updated prices.
-This way, you can easily see what the best contract currently is for you, by taking into account your region, your consumption and your type of electricity meter.
+Using our gas and electricity price comparison tool, you get a complete picture of the market with continuously updated prices.
+This way, you can easily see which is currently the best contract for you, taking into account your region, your consumption and your type of electricity meter.

 You can do this directly on our website Energyprice.be.
 It is quick, free and you benefit from personalised support before, during and after switching contracts.